 Note: Undergraduate students are considered to be full-time if they attempt at least 12 credit hours in a standard term.
 Graduate students attending a program in a standard term structure are considered to be full-time if they attempt at least 6 credit hours.
-Graduate students attending a program in a non-term structure are considered full-time if they attempt at least 6 credit hours.
 Graduate students attending a program in a non-term structure are considered full-time if they are continuously enrolled.